JacobCrabill/zigdown/README.md

 - [x] Tables
 - [x] Automatic Table of Contents creation
 - [x] Neovim integration (Lua)
-  - Optional: If you have Lua 5.1 system libraries, can build as a Lua plugin module
 - [x] Markdown formatter

 ### Future Work / Missing Pieces